Cook Memorial Library

 • Outdoor Nature-based Storytime for young children, every Tuesday at 10:30 AM outside behind the library.
 Be sure to dress for the weather!

-• Baby Time in the Children’s Room, Tuesdays at 11:30 AM (following outdoor storytime)
+• Baby Time in the Children’s Room, Tuesdays at 11:30 AM (following outdoor storytime).

-• Community Dancing for Young Children, Saturdays, April 5 & 19, May 3 & 17, 10:30-11:45 AM.
+• Community Dancing for Young Children, Saturdays, May 3 & 10, 10:30-11:45 AM.
 Welcoming children (ages 3+) with their caregivers to join hands, dance to live music and sing!
 Jennifer McHone Villalobos, caller & fiddler, with musicians from the Trad Dance Band.
 This program series is funded by the Friends of Cook Memorial Library and The Yeoman's Fund for the Arts.

 Board Games, Tuesdays, 5:00-8:00 PM.
 For teens and adults.
 Come play a variety of board games in our historic front room.
 Feel free to bring a game you’d like to teach others.

-Mountains to the Sea writing group, Wednesday, April 9, 10:30 AM IN PERSON this month at the library: Meets monthly to write and read together.
+Mountains to the Sea writing group, Wednesday, May 14, 10:30 AM.
+Meets monthly to write and read together.
 Register to join at https://bit.ly/mtns-sea-24-25.